TsukiGva2/SAT/README.md

     other meta stuff.

-The program also supports CNF formulas in DIMACS format:
+The program also supports CNF formulas in DIMACS format (altough in a separate file, called sat_dimacs.pl):

     c
     c Solve me!